-- Open the Fully Managed Device tab.
+- Select the Fully Managed Device enrollment method.

-- Check the Factory Reset Protection (FRP) checkbox (arrow in illus.) and enter the Google Account IDs and the corresponding email addresses for the Google accounts of up to three administrators.
+- Check the Enable Factory Reset Protection (FRP) checkbox (arrow in illus.) and enter the Google Account IDs and the corresponding email addresses for the Google accounts of up to three administrators.

 You then assign the new policy to the users:

 - To do so, select the appropriate policy and click on Assign.

 - Now select the users, groups or devices to whom you would like to assign the policy.

 Note!
 If a device is reset to factory settings through the Administration Portal, FRP will be automatically deleted.
 So, you are no longer prompted for the Google account to reconfigure the device.
 However, the situation is different if the device is in lost mode.
 In that case FRP will not be deleted during a full wipe.
 That means the device will be unusable if is stolen.